mstksg/inCode/copy/entries/fc-statements.md

 Remember that this new one is, still, only a normal object.
 No printing actually ever "happens" of you evaluate `putStrLn "hello" >> putStrLn "world"`.
 If you ever reach that expression in a Haskell program...nothing is printed.
-It's simply just taking two regular old data structures, running them through a function, and giving you a third one.
+It's simply just taking two regular old data values, running them through a function, and giving you a third one.

 In many other languages, sequencing actions is a special part of the syntax